 In addition to a blissful tropical climate, exotic wildlife, ancient architecture, beautiful beaches, and Ayurveda, Kerala is unique for beautiful Backwaters of Kerala which is a unique and divine experience it to rightfully earn it its title of God’s Own Country!

+As you travel to this silver state in India’s south, get ready to be swayed away by the rich scenic heritage which enchants, enthralls, and exhilarates.
+But no trip to Kerala is complete without experiencing backwater tourism in Kerala.
 Kerala as a state is famous for its backwaters.
-Do you think there are no options besides Alleppey and Kumarakom to see the gorgeous backwaters in Kerala?
+Do you think there are no options besides Alleppey and Kumarakom to see the gorgeous best backwaters in Kerala?
 Well, then you’re in for a treat!
-Kerala is literally teeming with natural beauty and laid with 44 serpentine rivers that promises visitors the most joyful experience of sailing the gorgeous backwaters and brings them here from near and far!
+Kerala is literally teeming with natural beauty and laid with 44 serpentine rivers that promise visitors the most joyful experience of sailing the gorgeous backwaters of kerala and bring them here from near and far!

 What are backwaters of Kerala?